grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 "OK, when you're sure you're close, have Bastian slow us down as much as you think you need to."
 Percy looked behind.
 There was no pursuing sub there, but she could only see about a quarter mile down the channel before the sighting was lost in the winding ways of the channel and the clusters of warehouses and cargo platforms.
 A quarter mile was nothing.
 The _Grackle_ might be right behind them, but she had no way of knowing.

 A few minutes later Sir Trelew called down to Bastian to slow the _Prospect_ to five knots.
 Sir Trelew scanned the signs and structures along the port side of the channel ahead of them.
-Then he pointed to a rapidly approaching small gap between the huts built along the channel.
+Then he pointed to a small, rapidly-approaching gap between the huts built along the channel.
 "There it is Captain Percy."

 She nodded.
-"None too fucking soon." she said with another glance behind.
+"None too fucking soon," she said with another glance behind.
 Still there was no pursuing sub.
 She put two fingers in her mouth and let out a loud, short whistle that rose in pitch.
 Shakes looked up at her from the sail of the _Gnat_ following behind the _Prospect_.
 She waved to him and pointed to the wider channel.
 He waved back to show he understood, cigarette in hand.

-As Sir Trelew brought the _Prospect_ into the narrow way of the shortcut, Captain Percy could hear the cough and sputter of the _Gnat's_ noisy diesel starting even above the already loud sounds of the _Prospect's_ own engines.
-As Sir Trelew began his careful navigation of the shortcut pass, Percy kept looking back to make sure the pursuing sub had not come into sight.
-Carbonous black smoke shot up in a long stream from the _Gnat_ as if the small boat were aflame.
+As Sir Trelew brought the _Prospect_ into the narrow way of the shortcut, Captain Percy could hear the cough and sputter of the _Gnat's_ diesel starting even above the significant rumble of the _Prospect's_ own engines.
+As Sir Trelew began his careful navigation of the shortcut pass, Percy kept looking back to make sure the _Grackle_ had not come into sight.
+Carbonous black soot shot up in a long stream from the _Gnat_ as if the small boat were aflame.
 Shakes' head disappeared for a few seconds from the sail as he went below to connect the diesel engine to the prop drive.
 A moment later he reappeared and put the engine in gear.
 The _Gnat_ cruised quickly and noisily off up the channel.

-[//]: # (----- invisible character break)

 [//]: # (### The pursuing sub after the Prospect in the shortcut)